 Sleeping in the Buff

-Then I pull the sleeve up over my face so that it sits around the edge of my hairline.
-I basically look like Marge Simpson!
-It’s tight enough to stay on during the night, but not too tight that it caused any headaches, or left those marks on my forehead or hair line.
-But often it would slip up at night though, and does flatten the back but not as bad as the silk scarf though.
-You can also get the Buff in children’s sizes, and this is what I use to protect my daughter’s hair at night.
+I found it was tight enough to stay on during the night, but not too tight that it caused any headaches, or left those marks on my forehead or hair line.
+But often it would slip up at night, and flatten the back of my hair.
+Not as bad as the silk scarf though.
+You can also get the Buff in children’s sizes, which is what I use to protect my daughter’s hair at night.
 You can buy them in my Amazon shop in the USA or my Amazon Shop in the UK.

 I really hope you found this updated post on how I protect my curly hair at night helpful.
 If you’re still not sure how to put your hair up in a pineapple, use the Puff Cuff or put the Silke London Hair Wrap on.
 Make sure you watch the video where I go through and demonstrate everything.